microsoft/Mastering-the-Marketplace/docs/misc/accelerators.md

 ### Custom Meters Accelerator

-A production-ready opensource solution that enables partners to implement and manage advanced meter models for Managed Application offers.​ This solution enables scheduling billing events to occur in the future.
+A production-ready opensource solution that enables partners to implement and manage advanced meter models for Managed Application offers, such as yearly and milestone payments.​ This solution enables scheduling billing events to occur in the future.

 ​Empowers partners to surpass the constraints of current meter features, tailoring meter approaches to fit unique business requirements.